davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

  11. Set Permitted Users under "OAuth policies" to "Admin approved users are pre-authorized".
  12. Click "Save", then "Manage Profiles" (or Permission Sets) and add the Profile or Permission Set assigned to the user you'd like to connect CircleCI under.
 If you're using a Dev Hub trial, add the System Administrator profile.

-# Set up CircleCI
+## Set up CircleCI for Authentication

+Finally, CircleCI itself must be configured to talk to the Dev Hub using the private key.
+We'll do this using CircleCI Environment Variables, which are stored securely and aren't part of the repository.
+Follow these steps to complete the CircleCI setup:

-- Add your project to CircleCI after authenticating with GitHub.
+1. Add your project to CircleCI after authenticating with GitHub.
-- In the Settings for your project in CircleCI, choose Environment Variables.
+2. In the Settings for your project in CircleCI, choose Environment Variables.
-- Add the following environment variables:
+3. Add the following environment variables:
   - CONSUMERKEY, with the consumer key from your Connected App in Salesforce.
   - KEY, with the value of the key used to encrypt `server.key`.
   - USERNAME, with the user name of your Dev Hub user account.
-  - Since CircleCI won't allow you to access the values of these variables later, make sure to retain `$KEY` in a secure store, like a password manager.
+  Since CircleCI won't allow you to access the values of these variables later, make sure to retain `$KEY` in a secure store, like a password manager.

+## Build `config.yml`

+We'll need a `config.yml` file to tell CircleCI how to build and test our project.
+We're using CircleCI 2.0, which is very different in format from CircleCI 1.0.

-- Create CircleCI directory and YAML file.
+First, create the CircleCI directory and YAML file:

     $ mkdir .circleci && touch .circleci/config.yml

-- Construct your `config.yml` file.
-The template for this project is broken down below.
+Next, construct your `config.yml` file.
+The `config.yml` for this septaTrains is designed as a [template](https://github.com/davidmreed/septaTrains/blob/master/.circleci/config.yml).
+It is broken down section-by-section below.

+Add `.circleci` to Git and push:

+    $ git add .circleci
-- Add `.circleci` to Git and push: `git add .circleci && git commit -m "Add CircleCI integration" && git push`
+    $ git commit -m "Add CircleCI integration"
+    $ git push

-- The project builds in SFDX on CircleCI, and if all goes well, you get a green checkmark.
+The project builds in SFDX on CircleCI, and if all goes well, you get a green checkmark in your commit log in GitHub.
+CircleCI will monitor commits to the repository and immediately test, and provide feedback on, every single commit, using and disposing a fresh scratch org to make sure code can be cleanly deployed and teste dat all times.
+You'll also get code coverage reports in Codecov.io, and each commit will show your progressive changes in coverage.

+Congratulations - you have a fully-fledged CI solution in place!

 If you later need to alter the Dev Hub org for the project, simply create a new Dev Hub user account, ensure that a Connected App is in place (you can use the same certificate), and update the `CONSUMERKEY` and `USERNAME` variables on CircleCI.
-The remainder of the setup can stay constant.
+The remainder of the setup can remain constant.

-# `config.yml` for CircleCI
+## `config.yml` for CircleCI

 This `config.yml` builds each commit in a new scratch org using SFDX and runs all Apex tests, storing test results in CircleCI.
 After completing the build, the scratch org is thrown away.
 It also includes optional functionality to monitor code coverage using [Codecov.io](https://codecov.io).

-## Base Setup
+### Base Setup

     version: 2
     jobs: